ste616/atca-training/tutorials/3_acal_and_tsys/README.md

 was used by the correlator for each cycle.
 This data is indeed stored in the data file, and we can view this, and system temperature and GTP, in NVIS with the panels `O` (SDO), `n` (noise diode amplitude), `S` (system temperature) and `G` (GTP).
-If you tell NVIS to view this panels along with the amplitude, you will see something like the image below.
+If you tell NVIS to view these panels along with the amplitude, you will see something like the image below.

 ![NVIS showing amplitude calibration-related parameters](nvis_t3_aOnSG-t.png)